Online PharmD Programs

 Can You Study for a Pharmacy Degree Online?

+Online learning has recently experienced a massive boost in popularity.
+Not that long ago, online PharmD programs were few and far between – and what few did exist were not all that well respected.
+Today, however, it’s a different story, and a plethora of reputable universities are now offering students the option to earn their Doctorate of Pharmacy completely online.
 These online PharmD programs offer pharmacy students a number of key benefits.
 For one, online programs tend to be much more affordable than their on-campus counterparts.
 Attending an online PharmD program also allows you to work at your own pace from the comfort of your own home.
-Finally, attending a program online means that you won't have to worry about finding a living arrangement that is close to the campus of the school you would like to attend.
+Finally, attending a program online means that you won’t have to worry about finding a living arrangement that is close to the campus of the school you would like to attend.

 What is a Non-Traditional PharmD?